CentroEPiaggio/flexiforce-glove/README.md

 `catkin_make sensor_gloves_firmware_flexiforce`

-And upload the firmware with:
+And upload the firmware with (for Arduino Micro you should do it by pushing the reset button and upload before the arduino enters in run mode, look at the leds):

 `catkin_make sensor_gloves_firmware_flexiforce-upload`

-Note: Check that the arduino board connects to `/dev/ttyACM0`, otherwise you need to change the `firmware/CMakeLists.txt` file, you will se the PORT label.
+Note: Check that the arduino board connects to `/dev/ttyACM0`, otherwise you need to change the `firmware/CMakeLists.txt` file, you will se the PORT label, and provide privileges with `sudo chmod 777 /dev/ttyACM0`.

 Tip: add your user to the `dialout` group to avoid sudoing by running: